yonghah/esri2sf/README.md

 ## How to use

 What you need is the URL of REST service you want.
-You can get the URL by asking GIS admin or looking at javascript code creating feature layer.
+You can get the URL by asking it to a GIS admin or looking at the javascript code of a webpage where it creates a feature layer.

 ### Point data